seyhunsaral/stabilitycondcoop/README.md

  * `3_quest.ztq`: Questionnaire

 ## Reproduction
-* To reproduce the figures and tables, the script `main.R` should be run.
-That would print out the tables and create figures in the folder `figs`.
+* To reproduce the figures and tables, the script `main.R` should be executed.
+That would print out the tables on the console and create figures in the folder `figs`.

 * To reproduce the data cleaning process, the script `process_raw_data.R` should be run.
 That would recreate the data in `csv` and `rds` folders.

-In many systems it can be done through the command line as following after R and the dependencies are installed.
+On major operating systems, It can be done through the command line as following after R and the dependencies are installed.
 ```
 Rscript process_raw_data.R
 Rscript main.R
 ```

-### My session information and dependencies: `sessionInfo()`
+### Session information and the dependencies: `sessionInfo()`

 ```
 R version 3.6.1 (2019-07-05)